Skip to content

 Ellie Jakeman

-When you pick up a tube of oil, acrylic, or watercolour paint, you’ll often notice a set of symbols and a series number printed somewhere on the label together with the brand name and common pigment name.
+When you pick up a tube of oil, acrylic, or watercolour paint, you'll often notice a set of symbols and numbers printed somewhere on the label, usually below or alongside the brand and pigment name.
+If you've ever wondered what these symbols mean, this article is for you.
+We'll clarify the meaning behind these series numbers and symbols, and investigate how they can affect the final outcome of your artwork.

-Two paints may share the same name across brands but fall into different series.
-For example, Cadmium Red will almost always be more expensive than Cadmium Hue.
-The reason is that the genuine pigment Cadmium is rare and costly to produce, while “Hue” indicates a modern synthetic alternative that imitates the colour but at a lower cost.
+Two paints may share a similar name across series bands but fall into different series.
+For example, you may find Cadmium Red in Series 4 of a paint, but you'll also find Cadmium Red Hue in Series 1.
+This is because the genuine pigment Cadmium is rare and costly to produce, while the Hue variant indicates that it is a modern synthetic alternative with similar colour handling as the genuine pigment, but with a lower cost.

 So, even though the quality of the paint base is consistent within a professional brand, the pigment itself determines the price point.

-When a tube of paint doesn’t have a series number, like Liquitex BASICS Acrylic - 118ml Tubes, it usually means that the manufacturer has chosen to price all colours the same, rather than grouping them into series based on pigment cost.
+When a tube of paint doesn’t have a series number, like Liquitex BASICS Acrylic, it usually means that the manufacturer has chosen to price all colours the same, rather than grouping them into series based on pigment cost.

 If there’s no series number, it can mean one of two things: